envoyproxy/gateway/docs/v0.2.0/user/http-redirect.md

 [HTTPRoute filters][] which consist of `RequestRedirect` and `RequestHeaderModifier` at the time of this writing.
 To learn more about HTTP routing, refer to the [Gateway API documentation][].

+## Prerequisites

 Follow the steps from the [Secure Gateways](secure-gateways.md) to install Envoy Gateway and the example manifest.
-Do not proceed until you can curl the example backend from the Quickstart guide using HTTPS.
+Before proceeding, you should be able to query the example backend using HTTPS.

 ## Redirects

 Redirects return HTTP 3XX responses to a client, instructing it to retrieve a different resource.
 A [`RequestRedirect` filter][req_filter] instructs Gateways to emit a redirect response to requests that match the rule.
 For example, to issue a permanent redirect (301) from HTTP to HTTPS, configure `requestRedirect.statusCode=301` and